maxired/jitsi-plugins/README.md

 # jitsi-plugins
-A list of jitsi plugins to install on private server
+A collection of jitsi plugins to customize your private jitis instance

 ## Jitsi-meet plugins